 - Prohibition from registering a new vehicle or renewing a vehicle registration

-- Fines of up to $1000, plus jail time for drivers who present false proof of insurance
+- Fines of up to $1000, plus up to one year of jail time for drivers who present false proof of insurance

 Buying Car Insurance in Maryland

-Maryland drivers are paying higher insurance rates than most other drivers in the country.
-They landed just shy of the top ten, ranking at number 11 according to a study reported over at Insure.com.
+Maryland drivers are paying higher insurance rates than many other drivers in the country.
+They landed in the 21st spot with an annual premium cost of $1327, according to a 2017 study reported over at Insure.com.

 The Maryland Insurance Administration offers auto insurance shopping tips as well as a yearly rate comparison guide to help drivers choose the right coverage and also help to find the best price.
 These rates are samples that give drivers an idea of what they can expect to pay in the voluntary market.